 A C3 button and a menu button are located in the top-left corner of the screen, with the latter activating the welcome touch UI.

-I was impressed by its four-way joystick, making it very simple to navigate menus.
+Its four-way joystick impressed me, making it very simple to navigate menus.

 I am a huge supporter of lightweight cameras.